 Little Freddie says his grandmother Carole was his ‘best friend’ – and he hopes to raise as much money as possible through his fundraiser, so Ashgate can be there for people at the end of their lives through another difficult COVID winter.

 Freddie, from Chesterfield, said: “My nan nan was my best friend but sadly she died in September.
-I want to raise money to help other people be looked after like Ashgate Hospice did with my nan nan.
+I want to raise money to help other people to be looked after like Ashgate Hospice did with my nan nan.

 “The doctors and nurses cared for her when she needed it the most.
 They used to let her go in a special bath which had flashing lights and music.
 It was like a pool party for her!